janfuhrer/podsalsa/SECURITY.md

 #### Go binary archives

-The SBOMs of the Go binary archives are provided in the `*.tar.gz.sbom` files of the release and can be verified using the `slsa-verifier` (see [Verify the provenance of release artifacts](#verify-provenance-of-release-artifacts)).
+The SBOMs of the Go binary archives are provided in the `*.tar.gz.sbom.json` files of the release and can be verified using the `slsa-verifier` (see [Verify the provenance of release artifacts](#verify-provenance-of-release-artifacts)).

 #### Container images